pragati99/MyCodeCoverage/ReadMe.txt

 How to run the agent.

-open the command prompt/terminal, and navigate to the codeCoverage folder
+open the command prompt/terminal, and navigate to the MyCodeCoverage folder
 run: mvn clean install This will create the agent.jar in the target folder.
 3.you have to run the example project in 4 different cases: